idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 - I've had RSI in my wrists, injuries everywhere, and as we do exercises I can be like, oh this feels like it'll give out,and we instantly change the exercise.

 In summary, trainers are worth it.

+#### Should I do kettle bells?

+When I started working out with a trainer, they introduced me to kettle bells.
+Kettlebells are a rock with a handle.
+What could be cooler then that?

+I instantly liked Turkish Get Ups (TGUs) they have a nice flow and feel great.
+The trainer tried to get me to do swings, but I'm afraid of ballistic exercises so declined.

+A year later I decided to try them, and I love them!
+At 44 every day I woke up my back would be stiff till I stretched out.
+When I started doing swings, the next day my back was as loose as a 30 year olds :)

+Swings:

+{%include youtube.html src="e-gsAvLdi68" %}

+TGUs:

+Video coming

 #### What's it like waking up at 5am